Whether you are in the RN-BSN, MSN, Post Graduate FNP Certificate, or DNP Programs, you need to be aware of your responsibilities as a student.

 - Complete all assignments by the due dates (late assignments will be penalized);

-- Notifying course professors of emergencies which precludes you from attending class or being late submitting an assignment prior to the course time or assignment due date;
+- Notifying course professors of emergencies which preclude you from attending class or being late, submitting an assignment prior to the course time or assignment due date;

 - If attending a hybrid or online course, check and respond to Blackboard discussions and other course communications in a timely manner (24 to 48 hours);

 - Maintain and regularly update required health forms, malpractice insurance, and license;

 - Do not deviate from the student study plan without prior permission from advisor;

 - Make sure incomplete grades are resolved in a timely manner (a student may have no more than one incomplete in a nursing course at a time); and

 - If needed, it is the students’ responsibility to apply for an extended incomplete.
 It is the instructor' decision to decide if an incomplete can be awarded.